Get in Touch

 • UV Lamp

 These parts come together to make a laminar airflow cabinet.
 Using the blower or fan, the device sucks in room air from the front or top of the device.
 The air first passes through the prefilter or filter pad, which captures large dust particles from the air.
 Then it goes through the HEPA filter, which filters out all the fine particles and microbes.
 That filtered air then pours into the enclosure and washes over the work surface, clearing it of any suspended particles and microbes.
-You can use the UV lamp to further sterilize the work area by bathing it in deadly rays.
+You can use the UV lamp to further sterilize the work area.

 Laminar Air Flow Cabinet 1